 When you have the Certificate Ethical Hacker, which is mapped to the “Protect and Defend aspect of the NICE framework, it shows that you have acquired the industry-demanded skills.

-If you possess the Certificate Ethical Hacker, it certifies that you have acquired the practical skills and not just theoretical learning.
+If you possess the Certificate Ethical Hacker, you have acquired the practical skills and not just theoretical learning.
 It is one of the most important skills if you are looking to become a hacker for the government.

 Undertake Hacking Projects

 After obtaining the recognized certificate, you want to be better established in the field of ethical hacking.
-You must undertake hacking projects such as simple phishing attacks, password cracking with Python ethical hacking, a man-in-the-middle attack (using dSploit), bypassing OTP (using Burp Suite or No Rate Limit Attack), hacking Microsoft Windows (preferable with a Simple Payload), etc.
+It would be best if you undertook hacking projects such as simple phishing attacks, password cracking with Python ethical hacking, a man-in-the-middle attack (using dSploit), bypassing OTP (using Burp Suite or No Rate Limit Attack), hacking Microsoft Windows (preferable with a Simple Payload), etc.